Spokeswoman surprisingly leaves ARD Tagesschau: switch to ProSieben? Now she’s talking about her future

 On the “Tagesschau” website, Marcus Bornheim, first editor-in-chief of ARD-aktuell, said: “The“ Tagesschau ”very much regrets having to do without Linda Zervakis.
 The entire team appreciated her as a person and colleague.
 Linda Zervakis would like to change her career at her own request, we wish her all the best for her future. ”

 Zervakis’ started her professional career as a copywriter, in 2001 she started at NDR.
 She worked there for several years as an editor and spokesperson for the radio station N-Joy.
-In 2009 she could be seen on “Nachtmagazin”.
+In 2009 she was shown at the “Nachtmagazin”.
 Just one year later, Linda Zervakis became a permanent spokesperson for the “Tagesschau”.
 The Hamburg native has been featured in the main edition of the news program at 8 p.m. since May 2013 and was Marc Bator’s successor at that time. (dp / dpa)

 List of rubric lists: © Sebastian Gollnow / dpa / picture alliance